On this page:

 How to use the guide?

-Everything is filed into one of six categories: General settings, Account Screen settings, Budget Screen settings, Reports Screen settings, Toolkit Reports Screen settings, and other Toolkit settings.
+I’ve largely borrowed from the Toolkit‘s organization system.
+Setting descriptions have been filed into one of seven categories: General settings, Account Screen settings, Budget Screen settings, Reports Screen settings, Toolkit Reports Screen settings, Advanced settings, and Other settings.

-On the Guide’s archive page you’ll find a full alphabetical list of every single setting plus individual menus for each of the four categories.
+On this Guide’s archive page you’ll find a full alphabetical list of every single setting plus individual menus for each of the seven categories.

 Additionally, if the setting pertains to a specific feature in YNAB (e.g. Goals, Payees, Budget Accounts, Budget Categories, the memo field), I’ve tagged that setting accordingly.
 So if you’re looking for everything that affects a particular feature or function, you can click on the tag and find all of the setting that might be of interest.